fancompute/wavetorch/README.md

 ## Introduction

 This python package computes solutions to the [scalar wave equation](https://en.wikipedia.org/wiki/Wave_equation).
 Using backpropagation, `wavetorch` also computes gradients of those solutions with respect to the spatial distribution of the wave speed.
-In practice, the wave speed could be related to a material density in an acoustic setting, or to a refractive index in an optical setting.
+In practice, the wave speed could be related to a material density distribution in an acoustic setting, or to a distribution of materials with different refractive indices in an optical setting.

 In this package, the wave equation is discretized using centered finite differences in both space and time, which are implemented in a custom RNN cell subclassing the pytorch `torch.nn.Module`.
-All of the standard pytorch machinery is used to optimize the physical system described by the scalar wave equation.
+The optimizers provided by pytorch (e.g. ADAM, SGD, LBFGS, etc) are used to optimize the physical system described by the scalar wave equation.

-## Learning task: vowel recognition
+## Application: Vowel recognition

 This package is designed around the application of vowel recognition.
-A dataset of 12 vowel classes recorded vowels from 45 male and 48 female speakers is located in `data/`.
-This dataset was sourced from Prof. James Hillenbrand's [website](https://homepages.wmich.edu/~hillenbr/voweldata.html).
+A dataset [1] of 12 vowel classes recorded from 45 male and 48 female speakers is located in the `data` subfolder.

 ## Usage